DiamondLightSource/dodal/docs/explanations/decisions/0003-codeowners.md

 ## Consequences

 PRs will not be mergable until an approved owner has reviewed them, approved individuals/teams will have to review/support onboarding of new individuals/teams for some time before they are approved for review.

+Once a critical mass of Diamond staff are used to this way of working, this ADR may be obsolete and should be replaced with a more open review system.